salonifojdar27/Redux-projects/Redux Todo App/README.md

 <h1>📝 Todo App with Redux Toolkit & React 🚀</h1>
-<p>A simple yet powerful Todo App built using React and Redux Toolkit for state management.</p>
-<p>Easily add, edit, delete, and mark tasks as complete — all with a clean and responsive UI.</p>
+<p> A simple and efficient Todo Application built with React and Redux Toolkit, performing all CRUD operations (Create, Read, Update, Delete) in a single component.
+The delete operation is implemented using the splice() method for array manipulation.</p>
 <br>
 <h1>✨ Features :</h1>
 <ul>